In This Article

 How to Propagate Parlor Palms

-Growing parlor palms from seed is typically only done by commercial growers.
+Growing parlor palms from seed are typically only done by commercial growers.
 The seeds have a very low germination rate and need very specific conditions—lots of humidity and high soil temperatures—to sprout successfully.

 It’s also hard to know whether seeds saved from your existing plant will sprout because the flowers may need to have been cross-pollinated with another plant to be viable.
 You may have the best results by simply buying a second parlor palm.
 If you do want to try it at home, division—while not foolproof—is a simpler option for turning one parlor palm into two.